Crater

 Story & Plot Summary: Crater

-Quick Plot Summary: Crater is a Science Fiction, Action, Adventure, Family film that explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2023, Crater is a Science Fiction, Action, Adventure, Family film directed by Kyle Patrick Alvarez.
+The narrative explores futuristic concepts and technological possibilities while examining humanity.
+This summary provides a scannable look at the movie's central conflict involving Isaiah Russell-Bailey.

 Story Breakdown